eddmash/powerorm/docs/source/orm/queries/index.rst

 Filtered QuerySets are unique
 -----------------------------

-Each time you refine a QuerySet, you get a brand-new QuerySet that is in no way bound to the previous QuerySet.
+Each time you refine a :doc:`QuerySet <queryset>`, you get a brand-new :doc:`QuerySet <queryset>` that is in no way bound to the previous :doc:`QuerySet <queryset>`.

-Each refinement creates a separate and distinct QuerySet that can be stored, used and reused.
+Each refinement creates a separate and distinct :doc:`QuerySet <queryset>` that can be stored, used and reused.

 Example: